 Don’t Give up, Don’t Ever Give Up – “(Jimmy V’s) legacy is the passion with which he lived…the passion which we all now have with this foundation…and just like him we’re not going to give up, we’re not ever going to give up.”

-With an identity all her own and an unbreakable spirit, Robin is a WINNER in every sense of the word.
+Robin is currently the longest-running anchor in all of morning television.
+With an identity all her own and an unbreakable spirit, she is a WINNER in every sense of the word.

 Everybody’s Got Something by Robin Roberts & Veronica Chambers (Grand Central Publishing, 2014)